projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

    automotive use case that includes one pre-launched Service VM and one post-launched User VM.

-SDC2:
-   SDC2 (Software Defined Cockpit 2) is an extended scenario for an automotive SDC system.
-SDC2 defines one pre-launched Service VM and up to three post-launched VMs.

 LOGICAL_PARTITION:
     This scenario defines two pre-launched VMs.

 INDUSTRY:
-   This is a typical scenario for industrial usage with up to four VMs: one pre-launched Service VM, one post-launched Standard VM for Human interaction (HMI), and one or two post-launched RT VMs for real-time control.
+   This is a typical scenario for industrial usage with up to eight VMs: one pre-launched Service VM, five post-launched Standard VMs (for Human interaction etc.), one post-launched RT VMs (for real-time control), and one Kata container VM.

 HYBRID:
    This scenario defines a hybrid use case with three VMs: one